 Enable Works would welcome a more consistent approach to funding employability programmes.
 While we are pleased some local authorities have embraced an approach of longer-term funding arrangements for projects, this is not the case for every local authority.
-We are also aware that in some instances local authority decisions on funding for employability programmes have been delayed as they wait for condition of funds dispersed by central government. $\Phi$ is particularly important for smaller organisations to reduce uncertainty and signidicant delays over the award of funds for employability programmes, as this all ects both their sustainability and the clients who are supported by their services.
+We are also aware that in some instances local authority decisions on funding for employability programmes have been delayed as they wait for confirmation of funds dispersed by central government.
+It is particularly important for smaller organisations to reduce uncertainty and significant delays over the award of funds for employability programmes, as this affects both their sustainability and the clients who are supported by their services.

-Funding where we have multi year commitment means less turnover in stall, higher calibre of stall and appropriately qualified and experienced stall which mean clients receive a better service. • we want disabled people to be included under principles of fair work in jobs that are high quality and well paid, it's vital as a sector we can provide that same commitment to our stall delivering these services.
+Funding where we have multi year commitment means less turnover in staff, higher calibre of staff and appropriately qualified and experienced staff which mean clients receive a better service.
+If we want disabled people to be included under principles of fair work in jobs that are high quality and well paid, it's vital as a sector we can provide that same commitment to our staff delivering these services.

-tis also essential to maximise the impact of government funding in times of constraint in public sector funding, and in achieving 3.5 jobs for every 1 supported through traditional employability programmes, Yall Axconsortia provide an example of best practice in er ciency.
-This important that research is undertaken to ensure that funding is prioritised for activity which demonstrates the highest levels of er ciency and impact.
+It is also essential to maximise the impact of government funding in times of constraint in public sector funding, and in achieving 3.5 jobs for every 1 supported through traditional employability programmes, "All In" consortia provide an example of best practice in efficiency.
+It is important that research is undertaken to ensure that funding is prioritised for activity which demonstrates the highest levels of efficiency and impact.